SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of The Beauty Health Company Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of Ja...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-03, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of The Beauty Health Company.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+5, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of The Beauty Health Company.

 Shareholders who purchased shares of SKIN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.